 Well…here we are, close to the anticipated Day.
 It is the most amazing thing to anticipate the coming of a special event or occasion.
 So much planning, so many details to attend.
-What ever always goes off perfectly without a hitch?
+What goes off perfectly without a hitch?
 Well, I will tell you…

 The eve of the birth of the Christ Child, everything leading up to it…and after – went off exactly as God willed.
 As was foretold.
 Messiah.
 Chosen One.
 Savior.
 Let all the earth rejoice and be glad.
 God’s answer to every problem was wrapped in swaddling clothes, lain in a manger, born to a virgin, and one faithful, humble man.
 God’s will was not hindered.
 Not once.
 Not by, Herod, Joseph, Mary…not by shepherds, or an innkeeper.
 God’s plan of redemption included each one.
 Despite the turning of events here or there…God never once was random.
 Every.
 Single.
 Thing.
 Serves a purpose.
 His purpose, and will to His glory.